aidan-le-beard/Syntax-And-Lexical-Analyzer-and-Executor-for-Self-Defined-Python-esque-EBNF/README.md

-## You do NOT have permission to use this code for any schoolwork purposes under any circumstances.
+## You do NOT have permission to use this code OR EBNF for any schoolwork purposes under any circumstances.

-## You do NOT have permission to use this code for any commercial purposes without speaking to me to work out a deal.
+## You do NOT have permission to use this code OR EBNF for any commercial purposes without speaking to me to work out a deal.

 This project tokenizes, parses, and executes code written in accordance with the below EBNF.